prevyne/KaziMatch/README.md

     ```bash
     npm run dev
     ```
-2. This command will start both the backend server (on `http://localhost:5000`) and the frontend Vite server.
+2. This command will start both the backend server (on `http://localhost:5000`) and the frontend Vite server (on the port specified in `client/vite.config.js`).

 3. Open your browser and navigate to the frontend URL to use the application.